OHDSI/TheBookOfOhdsi/SqlAndR.md

 The `targetDialect` parameter can have the following values: "oracle", "postgresql", "pdw", "redshift", "impala", "netezza", "bigquery", "sqlite", and "sql server". \index{SqlRender!translation}

+\BeginKnitrBlock{rmdimportant}
-\BeginKnitrBlock{rmdimportant}<div class="rmdimportant">There are limits to what SQL functions and constructs can be translated properly, both because only a limited set of translation rules have been implemented in the package, but also some SQL features do not have an equivalent in all dialects.
+There are limits to what SQL functions and constructs can be translated properly, both because only a limited set of translation rules have been implemented in the package, but also some SQL features do not have an equivalent in all dialects.
 This is the primary reason why OHDSI SQL was developed as its own, new SQL dialect.
-However, whenever possible we have kept to the SQL Server syntax to avoid reinventing the wheel.</div>\EndKnitrBlock{rmdimportant}
+However, whenever possible we have kept to the SQL Server syntax to avoid reinventing the wheel.
+\EndKnitrBlock{rmdimportant}

 Despite our best efforts, there are quite a few things to consider when writing OHDSI SQL that will run without error on all supported platforms.
 In what follows we discuss these considerations in detail.